 Tractor-trailer ride / walk round stables to meet the horses.The group is divided into two, with half going for tractor trailer ride round the farm's short track, alternating with a walk to the stables to meet the horses and a Q & A session in the Wagon and Implement Barn.

-A lesson on "How to safely meet a dog you don't know" by dog trainer Margo Brothwell and her award winning dog Ryan.
+A lesson on "How to safely meet a dog you don't know" with Selena Coles and her dog Hugo.

 Lunchtime - groups usually bring a picnic - then have a run about on the grass and play on the activity playground.